teambit/docs/docs/how-bit-works.md

 ![Bit component](https://storage.googleapis.com/static.bit.dev/docs/images/component.svg)

-### Source Code
+### Source code

 A component starts its Bit journey by specifying the source files.
 Typically, the component’s content is not just the source code itself and can include additional files that are related, such as the styling files, assets (images, fonts), test code, documentation.
 Bit maps the set of files to a component, with a particular file as the entry point for the component.
 Bit marks the entry point file as `main`.

-### Dependency Graph
+### Dependency graph

 When adding sources to a Bit component, Bit analyzes all the dependencies it includes (i.e., import and require statements in the code).
 Bit then creates a model of all the dependencies of the component.
 The dependencies include the following:

 - NPM packages installed as node_modules